-Approaches to the method vary, but typically you’ll start by paying off the accounts with the smallest balances first, giving you the psychological boost of crossing completed debts off your list.
+With the snowball method, you start by paying off the accounts with the smallest balances first, giving you the psychological boost of crossing completed debts off your list.
 As you pay off the smaller balances, you work through the hierarchy of debts until you’ve achieved your ultimate goal of eliminating debt.

-No matter how you choose to manage your debts, maintaining a balance that allows you to make progress and pay for the things you need is a great first step on the way to finding your financial footing.
+No matter how you choose to manage your debts, maintaining a balance that allows you to make progress while paying for the things you need is a great first step on the way to finding your financial footing.